 - True camera pan and tilt

 Electromagnetic Field (EMF) Levels

-The Baby Touch camera has an average EMF reading of 2.70 when placed 6 ft from the reader.
+On average the Baby Touch camera has an EMF reading of 2.70 when it is 6 ft from the acoustimeter.
 This is about the distance from baby's head to the standard camera location.
 The lowest for any dedicated monitor is 1.93 for the Project Nursery 4.3 at 6 ft.
 The parent unit for this monitor has an average EMF reading of 3.5 when placed about 3 ft from the reader.
 This is likely further than most parent units will be situated, but it reads 6 when place within arm's reach.